mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 ### STARPORT

 The Marhaban starport is one of the largest Class A ports in the Lentuli subsector, second only to the massive starport at Wesaswek.
-The port is a major trade centre and a crossroad on the x-boat communication route.
+The port is a major trade center and a crossroad on the x-boat communication route.
 As such, it is visited by millions of sophonts every year.

 The highport orbits Marhaban in a geosynchronous position above the equator of the main continent.
-Constructed as a huge squat cylinder with a diameter of four kilometres and four kilometres tall, it has four large spheres, bisecting the cylinder in quarters, attached to the outer rim.
-Each sphere is a kilometre in diameter, making the whole structure six kilometres in diameter.
+Constructed as a huge squat cylinder with a diameter of four kilometers and four kilometers tall, it has four large spheres, bisecting the cylinder in quarters, attached to the outer rim.
+Each sphere is a kilometer in diameter, making the whole structure six kilometers in diameter.
 The ‘bottom’ of the port faces the planet while the top faces the stars.
-From the centre of the top of the cylinder juts the administration and traffic control towers.
+From the center of the top of the cylinder juts the administration and traffic control towers.

-From the centre of the bottom of the port extends the space elevator with cars suitable for personnel and cargo transport.
+From the center of the bottom of the port extends the space elevator with cars suitable for personnel and cargo transport.
 Elevator cars arrive and depart at 10 minute intervals throughout the day and night.

 Each sphere is used for docking purposes and local administration.
 There is one sphere each for local (in-system) traffic, interstellar traffic, a colonial navy base and construction.
 All four have adequate room to berth numerous ships up to 20,000 tons, with external docking arms and clamps for larger vessels.